Siding (construction): Plastic siding

 Wood clapboard is often imitated using vinyl siding or uPVC weatherboarding.
 It is usually produced in units twice as high as clapboard.
 Plastic imitations of wood shingle and wood shakes also exist.

 Since plastic siding is a manufactured product, it may come in unlimited color choices and styles.
 Historically vinyl sidings would fade, crack and buckle over time, requiring the siding to be replaced.
 However, newer vinyl options have improved and resist damage and wear better.
 Vinyl siding is sensitive to direct heat from grills, barbecues or other sources.
 Unlike wood, vinyl siding does not provide additional insulation for the building, unless an insulation material (e.g., foam) has been added to the product.
 It has also been criticized by some fire safety experts for its heat sensitivity.
 This sensitivity makes it easier for a house fire to jump to neighboring houses in comparison to materials such as brick, metal or masonry.

 Vinyl siding has a potential environmental cost.
 While vinyl siding can be recycled, it cannot be burned (due to toxic dioxin gases that would be released).
 If dumped in a landfill, plastic siding does not break down quickly.

-Vinyl siding is also considered one of the more unattractive siding choices by many.
-Although newer options and proper installation can eliminate this complaint, vinyl siding often has visible seam lines between panels and generally do not have the quality appearance of wood, brick, or masonry.
-The fading and cracking of older types of plastic siding compound this issue.
-In many areas of newer housing development, particularly in North America, entire neighbourhoods are often built with all houses clad in vinyl siding, given an unappealing uniformity.
-Some cities now campaign for house developers to incorporate varied types of siding during construction.
+Some installers and homeowners consider visible seams between vinyl siding panels an aesthetic drawback, and note that seams can be positioned to be less visible from primary viewpoints.